milesdet/holiday_homework/docs/README.md

 ## Extension activities to improve the API and PWA.

-1. Create a get_languages method the returns all the languages in the database.
+1. Create a get_languages method that returns all the languages in the database.
 2. Improve exception handling of the `add_extension` endpoint to give more detailed feedback to the user.
 3. Use the new get-languages method to define the content that renders in the PWA.
 4. Implement a sort extension by function